Rhydon1337/linux-kernel-pci-enumerator/README.md

 ## How it works
 First of all, we must understand how the CPU is able to communicate with peripheral devices in a computer (disk, mouse, keyboard etc).
-In personal comuper there are two different configurations to achieve this:
+In personal computer there are two different configurations to achieve this:

 * **Memory-mapped I/O uses the same address space to address both memory and I/O devices.** The memory and registers of the I/O devices are mapped to address values.
 So when an address is accessed by the CPU, it may refer to a portion of physical RAM, or it can instead refer to memory of the I/O device.
 Thus, the CPU instructions used to access the memory can also be used for accessing devices.